acambray/acambray.github.io/index.md

 \- Reinforcement Learning

 ### Masters in Robotics and Intelligent Systems <br> University of Bristol
-Graduated with Distinction on Sept 2018
+Graduated with Distinction on Sep 2018
 Overall Best Student Award (Graduated top of my cohort)

 #### Research Projects: